Become one with your fighter with one of the best fight sticks.

 8. Razer Atrox

-The Razer Atrox is the Panthera's Xbox counterpart, offering many of the same features for Xbox One and PC gamers.
+The Razer Atrox is the Panthera's best fight stick counterpart for the Xbox, offering many of the same features for Xbox One and PC gamers.
 That means you get the same mod-friendly design, storage compartments and Sanwa buttons, but with a green Razer faceplate instead of a blue one.